arrowtype/blog/posts/2021-03-22--indesign-newlines/index.md

 permalink: indesign-grep-for-newlines/
 ---

-I just figured this out for a friend, and since I had already written it in an email, I figured I might as well take a couple of minutes to publish it as a blog post.
-InDesign has a few quirks in its GREP syntax, so this approach would vary for GREP on the command line or regex in a code editor.
-But, it can be pretty handy to approach problems like this with the knowledge that such things are possible!
+Let’s say you want to take a public domain book and flow it into an InDesign document, in order to make a book.
+Part of this process is converting the plain-text formatting into something you can use in an InDesign workflow.
+There are various ways you could approach this, but one tool is the Find/Change function within InDesign itself – and in particular, GREP.
+I can’t cover all of the possibilities of GREP in this post, but I can introduce one aspect of it.
+If you can get this aspect, you might be able to extend that into a more “programatic” way of thinking about handling design documents, and that can be a very powerful (and fun) way to think about design!

 ## The Problem

-If you want to layout a [a public-domain book from Project Gutenberg](https://www.gutenberg.org/ebooks/64317), you can start with the “Plain Text UTF-8” format.
+Say you want to layout a [a public-domain book from Project Gutenberg](https://www.gutenberg.org/ebooks/64317).
+You can start with the “Plain Text UTF-8” format.
 However, this will likely have many forced line breaks to maintain a reasonable column width in plain text (otherwise, each paragraph would appear as one long line).

 The helpful thing is that paragraphs are separated by *two* line breaks.
 We can use this pattern to easily format this text for a book layout, in InDesign.